 You’ll take three compulsory modules including your project, as well as six optional modules.

 |High Speed Internet Architecture||15|

 |Optical Communication Networks||15|

 |Graph Theory: Structure and Algorithms||15|

 This is an indicative list and actual content may vary as we regularly review the content of our courses in light of new experiences and developments in the field.

-Applicants with a degree equivalent to a UK lower second class (2:2) honours degree with substantial relevant work experience or demonstration of specific competence in low-level programming will also be considered.
+Applicants with a 2.2 honours degree will be considered if they can demonstrate substantial relevant work experience or specific competence in low-level programming.